-The national pavilion at the General World Exposition EXPO 2020 in Dubai will be built based on the design by young Czech architects from the company Formosa AA s.r.o., who are also doctoral students at the CTU - faculty of architecture.
-It will be built by an international consortium of companies MCI Prague s.r.o. and the Swiss company NÜSSLI.
+The National Pavilion at the General World Exposition EXPO 2020 in Dubai will be built according to the architectural design of young Czech architects from the company Formosa AA s.r.o.
+(Ltd).

-The Czech pavilion will be located in the zone of "Sustainability" on a plot with an area of 2200 meters squared and, just like at the EXPO 2015 in Milan, it will be next to one of the main entrances into the exhibition grounds, making it one of the few pavilions that are also visible from the side.
-The organisers assume that the World Exposition, which will take place from the 20th of October 2020 until the 10th of April 2021, will be visited by 25 million people - 70% of which will be from abroad.
+The Czech Pavilion will be located in the “Sustainability” zone on a 2,200 square meter plot of land and, like at the Expo 2015 in Milan, it will be the first pavilion at one of the main entrances to the exhibition site.
+The organizers anticipate that 20 million people will attend the World Exposition, which runs from the 20th of October 2020 until the 10th of April 2021 - 70% of the visitors will come from abroad.